DOI-USGS/ds-pipelines-targets-2-course/course-instructions.md

 :keyboard: Activity: Make modifications to the working, but less than ideal, pipeline that exists within your course repository

-Within the course repo you should see only a `_targets.R` and directories with code or placeholder files for each phase.
+Within the course repo you should see only a `_targets.R` makefile and directories with code or placeholder files for each phase.
 You should be able to run `tar_make()` and build the pipeline, although it may take numerous tries, since some parts of this new workflow are brittle.
 Some hints to get you started: the `site_data` target is too big, and you should consider splitting it into a target for each site, perhaps using the `download_nwis_site_data()` function directly to write a file.
 Several of the `site_data_` targets are too small and it might make sense to combine them.

 ---